 ELLA CAVIN joined the Southeast Polk Community School District in the Fall of 2016.
 Mrs. Cavin conducts the Women's Chorale, Bass Clef Choir, teaches private voice, co-directs the fall musical, and is the artistic director for the junior varsity level show choir, Vocal Gold.

 Mrs. Cavin grew up near Cedar Rapids, Iowa and graduated from Marion High School before attending Simpson College.
 During her time at Simpson, Mrs. Cavin was involved in Chamber Singers, Madrigal Singers, several opera productions, and served as the president and chorus master for Mu Phi Epsilon.

 After graduation, Mrs. Cavin taught K-12 music as a long-term substitute in Postville, Iowa.
 Under her direction, the high school choir received their first Division II rating at State Large Group Contest.

-MARGO EDWARDS is a collaborative pianist and full-time accompanist at Southeast Polk High School.
-Mrs. Edwards received her Music Education degree from Drake University in Des Moines, IA and spent a career teaching vocal music in the Bondurant-Farrar and Colfax districts.
+Allison Borts is a collaborative pianist and full-time accompanist at Southeast Polk High School.
+Mrs. Borts received her Piano Pedagogy degree from Drake University in Des Moines, IA and her masters from the University of Iowa.